clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 IMO this is an ideal place to be positioned coming out of this quarter where I've been working on the project as an independent, supported by a mix of client work and funding like the small grant provided to me by Clojurists Together.
 This change does mean I'll be spending more time on bio specific applications and not as much work focused on making Unify a generically useful tool for Clojure data science, but this won't be a 100% shift, as general use will continue to be helpful for the health of the open source data commons ecosystem I'll be building with RCRF.

-I want to thank Clojurists Together again for helping me bridge a time of uncertainty in this interim period while I was working on UnifyBio as a solo dev, and didn't yet have longer term support from a sponor or employer.  <br>
+I want to thank Clojurists Together again for helping me bridge a time of uncertainty in this interim period while I was working on UnifyBio as a solo dev, and didn't yet have longer term support from a sponsor or employer.  <br>

 ---